jorgecedi/eastridge/README.md

 mode.
 It will manage all application dependencies.

-If everything went well you will have the application running and listening for new connections on `http://localhost:8000`.
+If everything went well you will have the application running and listening for new connections on `http://localhost:8000/api/v1/`.
 You can verify this with the command `docker-compose ps`.

+### Applying migrations
+After starting the application run the next command so migrations are applyed `docker-compose exec web python manage.py migrate`.

 ## Running tests